 To me, Apple Watch is an excellent timekeeping device (it is a watch, after all) and an extension of my iPhone.
-I use my Apple Watch to receive notifications, add reminders (using Siri), manage the smart devices in our home (via HomeKit), communicate with friends and family via iMessage or walkie-talkie mode, unlock my iMac Pro (instead of typing in a password), pay at the grocery store and more.
+I use my Apple Watch to receive notifications, add reminders (using Siri), manage the smart devices in our home (via HomeKit), communicate with friends and family via iMessage or walkie-talkie mode, pay at the grocery store and more.

 Additionally, the Apple Watch has health features that aren’t directly related to activity and sleep tracking.
 For example, my Apple Watch can automatically detect if my heart starts beating irregularly or if I fall.
-I can also test how rhythmically my heart is beating by doing an ECG right from my wrist, or check my blood oxygenation (Apple Watch 6 only).
+I can also test how rhythmically my heart is beating by doing an ECG right from my wrist, or check my blood oxygenation.
 While I don’t use any of these features on a daily basis, they’re certainly nice to have and prove how advanced Apple’s technology has become over the years.

-In fact, I only realized how much I rely on my Apple Watch when I swapped it out for the Fitbit Versa, which I tested for an in-depth Fitbit vs. WHOOP comparison that I’m writing (stay tuned for that).
+In fact, I only realized how much I rely on my Apple Watch when I swapped it out for the Fitbit Sense, which I tested for an in-depth Fitbit vs. WHOOP comparison.

 As I mentioned above, I also track most workouts with my Apple Watch.
 I’ve been doing that since before using WHOOP, and because it records the data in the Health app, doing so has been helpful for things like writing this article, as it allows me to compare the heart rate of certain workouts side-by-side.